Want to add some fun and personalized Christmas decor to your home this year? See how easy it is to create this sentimental holiday photo tree!

 - Gorilla Hot Glue Sticks (You need THIS specific brand for this project because it will hold it all together.)

 - Thin scrap wood

 - Picture Hanger

 I went to the dollar store and bought different size frames, so this project cost me around $20 total.
 You could also check thrift stores or just round up some frames you already have.
 You won’t be able to reuse them, so make sure you don’t need them for anything else.

 1. Layout the frames in a design that resembles a tree.
 You want all the frames to touch and you can even layer a few for some dimension.
 (They won’t make a perfect tree, only resemble one, so it’s OK if it’s imperfect!)
 You also might want to take a picture of it on your phone to reference as you work.

 2. Then decide which pictures you want in each frame.
 I decided to add in some prints I found online for free, but you could do all photos.

 3. Once you have it all laid out like you want it, put all the pictures in the frames, then heat up your glue gun.

 This project might not work unless you specifically use Gorilla Hot Glue Sticks.
 This hot glue is amazing!!!
-I used Gorilla Glue for the first time about 10 years ago and honestly, it was a game changer.
-Every time they come out with a new product I can’t wait to try it, and their hot glue just hit the market recently!
+I used Gorilla Glue for the first time over 15 years ago and honestly, it was a game-changer.

 5. After all the sides are glued together, flip it over and add some thin scrap pieces of wood for stability.
 My $1 frames are pretty flimsy so the wood helps keep them from wobbling when it’s moved.